uiowa/uiowa/docroot/modules/custom/uiowa_auth/README.md

 Install with Composer, see http://drupal.org/node/1897420 for further information.

 ## Configuration
 Configure the samlauth module as per the metadata.
-If using the aggregate metadata provided by ITS, a good starting point is configuration in the [uiowa application](https://github.com/uiowa/uiowa/blob/master/docroot/profiles/custom/sitenow/config/sync/samlauth.authentication.yml).
+If using the aggregate metadata provided by ITS, a good starting point is the samlauth.settings configuration in the uiowa application.
 Note the empty strings set for sp_x509_certificate and sp_private_key.
 This is to prevent the samlauth module from reverting to the keys residing in a directory.

 Certain configuration items are blank to avoid exposing sensitive information.
 The following configuration items **have** to be set using [configuration overrides](https://www.drupal.org/docs/8/api/configuration-api/configuration-override-system):
 ```